 - This is in addition to our enhanced safety control measures, which include increased ventilation and cleaning regimes on campus.

 - We encourage staff and students to become vaccinated.
-In addition, all our event members of staff and student ambassadors on the day will take lateral flow tests to reduce the risk of spreading COVID-19.
+In addition, all our event members of staff and student ambassadors are advised to take lateral flow tests to reduce the risk of spreading COVID-19.

 - We encourage visitors to follow good hygiene practices, such as using hand sanitiser provided when you enter buildings and washing your hands regularly.